wasm-outbound-http-examples/kotlin/browser/README.md

-# Use Kotlin to send HTTP(s) requests from inside WASM
+# Use Kotlin to send HTTP(s) requests from inside WASM in Browser

 ## Instructions for this devcontainer